Pop quiz, hotshot.

 But there’s no denying that’s where everyone hangs out.
 And where people go, businesses follow.

 “A long time ago, I used to have a life, until someone told me to create a Facebook account.”

 You may look at Facebook, unsure how it can help your business.
 You may look at it and see the stress and overwhelm that comes with it and shy away.
-Or you may be trying, but are inconsistent and don’t know how to do this whole Facebook marketing thing.
+Or you may be trying, but are inconsistent and don’t know how to do this whole Facebook marketing for small business thing.